awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-video-overview.md

 The video frame labeling job uses *sequences* of video frames\.
 A single sequence is a series of images that have been extracted from a single video\.
 You can either provide your own sequences of video frames, or have Ground Truth automatically extract video frame sequences from your video files\.
 To learn more, see [Provide Video Files](sms-point-cloud-video-input-data.md#sms-point-cloud-video-frame-extraction)\.

 Ground Truth uses sequence files to identify all images in a single sequence\.
-All of the sequences that you want to include in a single labeling job are identitified in an input manifest file\.
+All of the sequences that you want to include in a single labeling job are identified in an input manifest file\.
 Each sequence is used to create a single worker task\.
 You can automatically create sequence files and an input manifest file using Ground Truth automatic data setup\.
 To learn more, see [Automated Video Frame Input Data Setup](sms-video-automated-data-setup.md)\.

 To learn how to manually create sequence files and an input manifest file, see [Create a Video Frame Input Manifest File](sms-video-manual-data-setup.md#sms-video-create-manifest)\.